machine-detonation/6DBFEE/README.md

 ♢ :: doubles can int I do NOTTT give a freak

-> also most of the rocket cosplays I see are sO COOL????? you guys are so awesome heh
+> also most of the rockets I see are sO COOL????? you guys are so awesome heh